warpstreamlabs/bento/website/blog/2019-06-17-introducing-benthos-lab.md

 ## Why

-At Meltwater we have many distributed teams using Benthos for a wide and ever increasing list of use cases, which results in a lot of remote collaboration.
+At Meltwater we have many distributed teams using Bento for a wide and ever increasing list of use cases, which results in a lot of remote collaboration.

 For the slower moving, asynchronous types of work we are usually fine with ye